How to Know If You Have a Pre-Existing Condition

 Life doesn’t work like that.

-This is but one real life example of how quickly things can happen to people and is why reintroducing pre-existing condition clauses into health insurance policies would be a travesty.
+This is but one real life example of how quickly things can happen to people and is why you need to make sure that the insurance policy you purchase covers your conditions.

 What Can You Do?

-The best way to do this is to flood your national politicians with hard copy letters demanding that they vote this clause down and let them know that if they do not comply, they can expect to lose your vote.
+To make sure that it doesn't. flood your national politicians with hard copy letters demanding that they retain pre-existing clauses in any new health care plan they develop.
+Let them know that if they do not comply, they can expect to lose your vote.

 Believe me, this will work.